The Irregular at Magic High School: Reception

 The light novels have been well received.
 They were ranked seventh in Sugoi Japan 2015 polls and since 2011, was one of the top selling light novel series in Japan.
 In 2014, 5.3 million copies of the light novel were sold.
 In addition, its manga and anime adaptations also appeared on top selling charts.
 In 2017, the light novel series sold 7.7 million copies.
 Till 2020, the series has sold more than 20 million copies.
-As of December 2021 sale numbers exceeded 22 million copies.
+By December 2021, sale numbers exceeded 22 million copies.

 Anime News Network had four editors review the first episode of the anime: Carl Kimlinger saw potential in its take on a typical anime premise, praising Tatsuya as the lead protagonist and its handling of mysteries surrounding the plot; Theron Martin, although hopeful because of its male lead and plot concept, expressed criticism towards the indistinguishable animation and constant exposition for the viewers; and Rebecca Silverman felt that it was bland and nothing special.
 The fourth reviewer, Jacob Chapman, expressed immediate dislike towards the series, criticizing it for lacking anything to engage the viewers and for being a lazy adaptation of a light novel, and concluding the review with "I can't even remember the last time I saw something with not a single redeeming factor or thing to recommend about it at all."
 Silverman reviewed the series future episodes.
 Plotwise, she praised the Enrollment Arc's underline on standardized testing, criticized the Nine Schools Competition Arc for its execution and weak exposition, and felt the characters were uninteresting.
 Silverman felt the series doesn't live up to its potential and cited the background music and stilted animations as possible reasons.

-Chris Beveridge's review for Fandom Post was highly positive towards the anime series, calling it a dark horse contender as one of their top new anime series of the year.
+Chris Beveridge's review for The Fandom Post was highly positive towards the anime series, calling it a dark horse contender as one of their top new anime series of the year.
 Beveridge praised the technical and fundamental aspects of magic in the series for breaking the supernatural approach other works usually take and liked the potential impact it could have on future events.
 However, while the reviewer liked the series' technicality, they noted it will frustrate certain viewers in that aspect.
 Richard Eisenbeis, writing for Kotaku, liked the characters, story, the complex and technical magic system, and mysteries.
 However, Eisenbeis criticized the exposition, citing it to be poorly timed, heavy, and failing to explain things with better clarity.
 He concluded his review by writing how the anime might have been great if a different director or screenwriting was hired.